Docker Development Server¶

 - This directory is automatically created when you launch InvenTree via docker

 - This directory is excluded from git version tracking

 To get "up and running" with a development environment, complete with a set of demo data to work with, run the following commands:

-git clone https://github.com/inventree/InvenTree.git && cd InvenTree docker compose run inventree-dev-server invoke install docker compose run inventree-dev-server invoke setup-test --dev docker compose up -d
+git clone https://github.com/inventree/InvenTree.git && cd InvenTree docker compose run inventree-dev-server invoke update docker compose run inventree-dev-server invoke setup-test --dev docker compose up -d

 You can then view the development server at http://localhost:8000

 For a more in-depth setup guide, continue reading below!

 To get started with an InvenTree development setup, follow the simple steps outlined below.
 Before continuing, ensure that you have completed the following steps: